hssb-racers/racers-ledger/README.md

 Extract BepInEx to the root Hardspace Shipbreaker folder so `winhttp.dll` is in the same folder as `Shipbreaker.exe`.

-Extract this mod so `racers-ledger.dll` is placed like this: `Hardspace Shipbreaker\BepInEx\plugins\racers-ledger.dll`.
+Extract this mod so `racers-ledger.dll` is placed like this: `Hardspace Shipbreaker\BepInEx\plugins\RACErsLedger.dll`.

 ## (temporary) Viewing the BepinEx console to see salvage logs while file/stream output isn't implemented